University of Michigan School of Information

 Biography

 Prior to UMSI, Bui was a Provost’s Postdoctoral Fellow at the NYU Alliance for Public Interest Tech.
-He received his PhD and MA from the Annenberg School for Communication at the University of Southern California.
+He received his PhD from the Annenberg School for Communication at the University of Southern California and a Graduate Certificate in Geospatial Information Science and Technologies.

 Pronouns